riceissa/issarice.com/wiki/music-i-like-to-listen-to.md

 date: 2016-06-18
 ---

+*This page is undergoing major reconstruction.
+For a more functional version of the page, see [here](http://issarice.com/_archive/047a3fcfd087dc81fb68e886e5e977df631504e3/music-i-like-to-listen-to).*

 [^kinks]: I really enjoy Ray Davies' cynical worldview.
 See songs like "Sitting in my Hotel", "Supersonic Rocket Ship" (I read this as an indictment of modernity's populism/PC culture: "Nobody's gonna travel second class / There'll be equality / And no suppression of minorities"), "Celluloid Heroes", "Waterloo Sunset" (okay, this one is just sweet), "Apeman", "Autumn Almanac", "Little Miss Queen Of Darkness", "People Take Pictures of Each Other", "The Hard Way", "Afternoon Tea", "Wonderboy", "I'm On An Island".